Updated on: November 21, 2023

 ExpressVPN is the best VPN for streaming and torrenting.
-It works with 65+ streaming apps — in my tests, it was able to access top sites like Netflix, Disney+, and Amazon Prime.
+It works with 100+ streaming apps, including top sites like Netflix, Disney+, and Amazon Prime.
 Plus, I like how ExpressVPN allows P2P traffic on all of its servers, and it works with popular torrent clients, including Vuze, qBittorrent, and uTorrent.

-I also like that ExpressVPN has 3,000+ servers in 90+ countries because that makes it very simple to connect to nearby servers to get fast speeds.
-There’s also a built-in speed test that helps you find the fastest servers for your location.
+I also like that ExpressVPN has servers in 105 countries because that makes it very simple to connect to nearby servers to get fast speeds.
 When it comes to extra features, ExpressVPN has split-tunneling on Android, Windows, and Macs.
 And you also get a decent password manager (Express Keys).

 What’s more, ExpressVPN has beginner-friendly apps for iOS, Android, Windows, macOS, Linux, and smart TVs.
 It’s also one of the rare VPNs to have a router app — it even has Aircove, which is a router that has built-in VPN protections and benefits.

-ExpressVPN’s plans start at $6.67 / month and include 5 simultaneous connections — it’s one of the more expensive VPNs on the market, but it makes up for that by providing excellent value.
+ExpressVPN’s plans start at $6.67 / month — it’s one of the more expensive VPNs on the market, but it makes up for that by providing excellent value.
 Plus, ExpressVPN backs all plans with a 30-day money-back guarantee.

 🥈2.
 Private Internet Access — Great & Secure VPN for Torrenting